khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 title: Setup TFTP Server for U-Boot
 ---

-The approach to setup TFTP server is quite common with the guidance you can search on Google.
+Our approach to setup a TFTP server is quite similar to other guides that you can find via Google.

-Here we still provide a instruction for reference.
+Here we provide some instructions for reference:

 ### Setup TFTP
 Install TFTP packages: